rangertaha/urlinsane/pkg/typo/README.md

 Character swapping takes advantage of the fact that minor typographical errors often go unnoticed.
-By switching two adjacent characters, attackers create domains that look nearly identical to the intended site but are just different enough to lead users to a fake or malicious site.
+By switching two adjacent characters, attackers create domains that look nearly identical to the intended site but are different enough to lead users to a fake or malicious site.
 Example:

     examlpe.com (swapping "l" and "p")